jjjilot/CS211/README.md

   - Reason about asymptotic performance characteristics (the relation of time and space requirements to problem size) well enough to devise programs with acceptable performance on moderate to large problems.

-Taugth by Dr. Juan Flores at University of Oregon.
+Taught by Dr. Juan Flores at University of Oregon.